GeneSysElektronik/adma_ros_driver/README.md

 ### Config File
 For configuring the ADMA ROS Driver the according parameters in the `adma_ros2_driver/config/driver_config.yaml` file have to be modified.
 If the workspace was built with `colcon build --symlink-install`, it is possible to restart the node after changing configuration parameters directly.
 Otherwise (built without '--symlink-install') it is necessary to rebuild the workspace to update the files.
 Same "linking" rule applies to the `launch.py` files.
-The available parameters are described in the table below.
+The available parameters are described below.

 #### ROS Topic configuration
 The ROS Topics can be output in desired measurement point locations in the vehicle.
 This can be done by using the ADMA POI's (Point of Interest).
 The POI's are defined in the ADMA Webinterface